Robin Millar CBE, MA Cantab., FAPRS - Curriculum Vitae 2016

-He is currently a Trustee of Creative & Cultural Skills UK, a director of The National Skills Academy, Hon.
-Professor of Commercial Music, London College of Music, Global Advisor to United Nations Young Voices, Patron of CALM UK and Hon.
+Robin is a director of Creative & Cultural Skills UK Trading Ltd., Hon.
+Professor of Commercial Music, London College of Music, Global Advisor to Young Voices, Patron of CALM UK and Hon.
 Patron of The Music Producers’ Guild.
 He is Chairman of CMO Management Ltd, a leading music artist representation business.

 He has been an international keynote speaker, masterclass lecturer and campaigner for 30 years and gave the keynote address at the first ever Digital Information Exchange in Los Angeles in 1984, predicting the move away from physical to digital media over the next twenty years.

 In November 2010 Robin announced he was stepping away from music production to concentrate on his public and charitable roles and, increasingly, on assisting with new national apprentice and skills training programmes and in assisting head-hunters and public bodies unlock potential in disabled applicants for key roles on public, private and third-sector boards.

 Robin has been publicly associated with efforts to ensure BBC compliance for the past 10 years and he was invited to apply for a position as one of the new BBC Trustees first time around.

 Robin was one of 5 people from the music sector invited to make submissions to the BBC Charter renewal enquiry.
 He also gave the Music Industry’s written submission to the Monopolies & Mergers Commission enquiry into ethical practices in the sector.